pla1/mapconnections/README.md

 # mapconnections
-Display IP connections on a map
+Display IP connections from and to your Linux box on a map.

 Requires https://github.com/joewalnes/websocketd/wiki/Download-and-install